-Join Scott Simpson for an in-depth discussion in this video Introducing SELinux, part of Up and Running with CentOS Linux.
+Join Scott Simpson for an in-depth discussion in this video Introducing SELinux, part of Learning CentOS Linux.

 A whole lot of people's first interaction with SELinux, starts out with head scratching and frustration, and ends with shutting it off completely.
 But SELinux is an important part of the security of your server, and it's worth taking a little time to understand.
 SELinux, or Security Enhanced Linux, was originally developed by the National Security Agency to provide access control security policies for Linux installations.
 Unlike the standard security scheme of users, groups, and permissions, SELinux tags every file and resource on the system to add a more granular security system with lots of advantages.